PsychoLlama/iso-emitter/README.md

 }
 stream.on('state change').run(diff, render)
 ```
 > note: as a personal rule, I try not to use lambdas excessively.
-Naming functions can make your code significantly cleaner and easier to debug.
+Naming functions can make your code significantly cleaner and easier to debug, especially when dealing with async.

 ## Stream/stream.emit('event'[, ...args])

-To fire an event, you pass the name first followed by any arguments you want to pass the listeners.
+To fire an event, you pass the name first, followed by any arguments you want to send.
 Pretty self explanatory.
 But wait!
 It has a slight twist - you can fire that event for *every Stream instance at once!* Every event stream can be controlled from the constructor by calling emit.
 Let's take a look...

 ```javascript
 var ui = new Stream()